-Creating a comprehensive concept system to improve aging adults’ interactions with iRobot products.
+Creating a comprehensive product strategy to improve aging adults’ interactions with iRobot products.

 My Responsibilities: Project management, insight development, framework creation, concept system development, UX screen creation.